utep-cs-systems-courses/python-intro-Solomond10/Readme.md

 incompatible with 2*.
 As a result, Python 2.7 remains popular.
 All of our examples were ported to 3.* during the summer of 2018.
 We (mildly) encourage students to use that dialect of Python.

+The wordCount.py file simply reads from the input file checks each to see each letter in a word is a letter and not a symbol, then adds the word to the dictionary along with the number of times the word appears.
+This is done until the end of the file is reached.
+Once all of the words and the number of occurences are in the dictionary they are then written onto the output file. words are added to the dictionary